 Many of these vacated buildings were redeveloped into residential premises and offices.

 The Crusader Plate building was finally sold in 1989 and converted into a swanky apartment building.
 The new property was called ‘Skipping Girl Place’, to celebrate its famous rooftop tenant.

-She has remained alight since, skipping gently away as she overlooks one of Melbourne's busiest, and trendiest, streets, a scene very different to the one her predecessor would have witnessed.
+She has remained alight since, skipping gently away as she overlooks one of Melbourne's busiest, and trendiest, streets.
+A very different neighbourhood to the one her predecessor oversaw.